Guide to Cheese

 Do not wrap your cheese in plastic

 At Harper & Blohm, we wrap all of our cheese in specialised cheese paper so please keep the cheese wrapped in this in your fridge.
 We also sell Formaticum cheese paper which is specifically designed for extending the life of cut cheese.
-Alternatively, you can wrap your cheese in waxed paper and then place it in a loose fitting food bag.
+Alternatively, you can wrap your cheese in waxed paper and then place it in a loose-fitting food bag.

 Designate a large plastic container for your cheese

-Ideally you are after a conatiner with an airflow button on top and a plastic grate on the bottom to allow air to circulate around the cheese.
+Ideally you are after a container with an airflow button on top and a plastic grate on the bottom to allow air to circulate around the cheese.
 Keep a damp, clean dish cloth at the bottom of the box to prevent the cheese from drying out.

 Find the warmest place in your fridge

 Cheese can easily dry out if it is kept too cold.
 The vegetable drawer at the bottom of the fridge is usually best.
-Click here for more information on cheese storage.

 Don't freeze cheese